jcarlos-prieto/niliBOX/resources/API.md

 </td></tr>
 <tr><td><b>QByteArrayView DSP_compress(QByteArrayView input, const int cbits)</b></td></tr>
 <tr><td>
 Compress the input 32-bit float series of values to a series of 8 or 16 bit values.
 The resulting series contains an additional 8 byte header to be able to decompress the series.
-The purpose of this function is to cmpress audio.<br><br>
+The purpose of this function is to compress audio.<br><br>
 <ul>
 <li>Parameter: <i><b>input</b></i>: Binary - Series of real values</li>
 <li>Parameter: <i><b>cbits</b></i>: Integer - This value can be 8 or 16</li>